balatstar/enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Morse Code Decoder <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-**Morse Code Decoder** is a collaborative project by Agneta Pupienyte and Joyce Cruze.
-It's a program designed to decode Morse code messages and provide translations.
+**Enumerable** is a collaborative project by Agneta Pupienyte and Joyce Cruze.
+The Project is a Ruby-based learning project that demonstrates our proficiency in using classes, modules, and the implementation of a custom module called MyEnumerable.
+This project provides a practical understanding of Ruby syntax for basic programming operations, best practices, and adherence to language style guides.

 ## 🛠 Built With <a name="built-with"></a>